esm7/obsidian-map-view/README.md

 -   `linkedfrom:...` includes notes that are linked from a specific note, and also the origin note itself.
     -   This operator will include a note (with all the markers in it) if it is linked **from** the note mentioned in the query.
     -   For example, if you have a note named `Trip to Italy` with links to various geolocated notes (e.g. of places you want to visit or a trip log), the query `linkedfrom:"Trip to Italy"` will filter only for those markers.
+-   `lines:x-y` includes only inline markers that are defined in the given line range in their note.
+    -   For example, `lines:20-30` includes only inline geolocations that are defined in lines 20 to 30 in the file that contains them.

 All operators are case insensitive.